Community Foundations of Canada - Food Security

 Every year, through Canada's Vital Signs, issues concerning youth rise to the top of the agenda: unemployment, high school completion rates and the challenges posed by record levels of inactivity and obesity.

-Consequently, this year Community Foundations of Canada (CFC) decided to concentrate on youth issues
+Consequently, in 2012, Community Foundations of Canada (CFC) decided to concentrate on youth issues

 – collecting disparate research from many sources to create a more complete picture of Canada's young people.